 If you're considering buying an earlier MacBook to save money, it's worth noting that the M1 chip here offers a massive improvement over the previous Intel processor.
-This laptio handled everything we threw at it in our MacBook Pro 13-inch M1 review, including editing 8K footage in Final Cut Pro X, with absolute ease.
+This laptop handled everything we threw at it in our MacBook Pro 13-inch M1 review, including editing 8K footage in Final Cut Pro X, with absolute ease.

-With Apple’s own M1 chips hogging the limelight, you might wonder whether there is still a place for Intel-based MacBooks in Apple’s line-up.
+With Apple’s own M1 chips now hogging the limelight, you might wonder whether there is still a place for Intel-based MacBooks in Apple’s line-up.
 Well, the 16-inch MacBook Pro from 2019 could still be an attractive buy if you want the 16-inch screen and you're up for searching for a discount.

 It’s still a powerful machine with a great display – slim bezels, 500 nits of brightness, and support for the P3 wide colour gamut.
 Its cooling system keeps heat to a minimum, the keyboard feels pleasant to type on and you get the Touch Bar, which has been excised on the latest 16-inch MacBook).
 Yes, it's still running on an Intel architecture, but you get an awful lot for your money here and there's a wide range of configuration options.